Mr Josh Clack (Monday, Tuesday, Wednesday AM, Thursday, Friday)

 Mrs V. Hutchinson (Wednesday PM)

 Dear Parent and Carers,

-This term, PE will take place on Tuesday mornings and Friday afternoons.
-However, from the 27th of September, the class will be attending swimming lessons at the Abingdon Leisure Centre for 10 weeks.
+This term, PE will take place on Thursday and Friday afternoons.
 It is your child's responsibility to ensure that their named PE kit is kept in school throughout the week (as additional lessons may take place) and taken home at weekends to be washed.
 If your child does not have their PE kit in school, they may have to use PE kits provided for them to ensure that they are complying with statutory requirements.
 Children should not wear jewellery in school, apart from stud earrings (which we advise should not be worn on PE days) and watches.

 Homework: Due – every Tuesday and set every Wednesday

-Spelling Shed homework – Due every Thursday and set every Friday
+Spelling homework – Due every Tuesday and set every Tuesday

 P.E days – Thursday and Friday